 Before you read a book, it's common to read the About The Author section.

-In order to discuss this question, we need to define the difference between WRITING the Bible and being the AUTHOR.
+In order to answer this question in regards to the Bible, we need to define the difference between WRITING the Bible and being the AUTHOR.

 The Bible we have today comes as 1 book, but it's actually the collection of 66 different books placed together.

-For most of the 66 books, we know who physically wrote them, however, the Bible is believed to have been composed in a way that was common in early society.
+For most of the 66 books, we know who physically wrote them, however, the Bible was not "written" the way we would write a book today.
+Rather, it was composed in a way that was common in early society.

 In earlier stages of history, most people lacked the skills required for reading and writing.
 That means, when someone wanted something written down, most often, someone else had to physically do it for them while they dictated.

 The inspiration people received for writing the Bible came in many different forms.
 On some occasions God instructed them to write something specific, other times, He had events He wanted them to remember.
 There's also over 3800 accounts in the Old Testament where God spoke to people through words, dreams, visions, and talked to them about the future.
-On one particular occasion, the Bible says God wrote a portion without help from anyone.
+The New Testament contains a lot of first hand accounts of events that took place.
+And, on one particular occasion, the Bible says God wrote a portion without help from anyone.

 Be sure to connect with me on Social Media and subscribe to my YouTube channel, so you never miss an episode!